-The Netherlands Centre for Luminescence dating is a collaboration of six universities and research centres in The Netherlands.
+The Netherlands Centre for Luminescence dating is a collaboration of universities and research centres in The Netherlands.
 Wageningen University hosts the NCL and its facilities.
-The other NCL partners are Cultural Heritage Agency (RCE), Delft University of Technology, Deltares, Leiden University and Utrecht University.
+The other NCL partners are Cultural Heritage Agency (RCE), TNO – Geological Survey of the Netherlands, Deltares, Wageningen Environmental Research, Leiden University, University of Amsterdam and Utrecht University.

 Main aims of the NCL: